drolbr/overpass-doc/en/preface/preface.md

 ## What is OpenStreetMap?

 OpenStreetMap primarily is a database of worldwide geographic data.
-The data is geographic base data and streets, roads, railways, and waterways should be completely present. adding shops and restaurants with their names and opening hours is also highly appreciated.
+The data is geographic base data and streets, roads, railways, and waterways should be completely present.
+Adding shops and restaurants with their names and opening hours is also highly appreciated.

 In general, everything that is observable on the ground can be added to OpenStreetMap.
 A street usually has a name sign, and a restaurant typically annouces its name as well.